bytebraid/simple-docker-webapp/README.md

 Clone the repository.

+Use run.sh or manually run the docker commands to build and start the container.

 It deploys a flask server on port 11000.
-Visit /hello to get a response.
+Visit http://localhost:11000/hello to get a response.

 A self hosted runner is building and serving this codebase behind an nginx reverse proxy at https://radon.parallaxed.net/hello